 Riga, The Paris of the North

 Nearly one in three of Latvia’s two million residents live in the capital, Riga, sometimes described as the Paris of the North and very occasionally as the Paris of the East.
 Though there are many contenders for both positions.
-It’s the largest city in the Baltic States, built on natural harbour.
+It’s the largest city in the Baltic States, built on a natural harbour.
 It's on the Gulf of Riga, at the mouth of the Daugava river, where it meets the Baltic Sea.
-Riga is also one of only 14 capital cities that consists of only four letters.
+Riga is also one of only 14 capital cities which consist of only four letters.
 I will leave you to work out the others.
 I've flown here from Tallinn.

-Riga, like Estonia, is a UNESCO World Heritage site in the historic centre (more for Art Nouveau rather than medieval buildings though) and a magnet for stag and hen parties.
+Riga, like Tallinn, is a UNESCO World Heritage site, in the historic centre (more for Art Nouveau rather than medieval buildings though), and a magnet for stag and hen parties.
 There are a huge variety of bars and there’s a female wearing a bridal veil sitting in almost all of them.
-There’s even a Beer Spa, where you can ‘immerse yourself in a warm beer bath… while simultaneously quenching thirst with a glass of cool beer, which will open not only pores, but also will give a totally new outlook on life.’
+There’s even a Beer Spa, where you can ‘immerse yourself in a warm beer bath… while simultaneously quenching your thirst with a glass of cool beer, which will open not only pores, but also will give a totally new outlook on life.’

-There are sprinkling of notable wooden houses and some fetching stepped gables in the medieval Old Town alongside a vast Central Market with five huge hangars and aforesaid art nouveau architecture.
-Roughly one third of all buildings in the centre of Riga are designed in this style, making it the city with the highest concentration of Art Nouveau architecture anywhere in the world.
-According to UNESCO it’s also the finest concentration of Art Nouveau architecture in the world.
+Roughly one third of all buildings in the centre of Riga are designed in this style.
+According to UNESCO, this is the finest concentration of Art Nouveau architecture in the world.
 A bronze circular marker in the middle of Cathedral Square celebrates this achievement.
 We can see it from our hotel window.
 There's also an Art Nouveau Museum, inside an apartment that's itself showcases stunning examples.

-Eating out is a little fraught.
+Eating out in Riga is a little fraught.
 There’s not so much choice in all the cocktail bars, other than few fancier more expensive establishments.
-Most of the time we frequent a small cafe where you pile your plate up from the buffet and pay by weight.
+Most of the time we frequent a small café where you pile your plate up from the buffet and pay by weight.
 It’s a cheap and fun way to sample all the local food - lots of dumplings!